KaitoKidKao/vnpt-ai/README.md

     LogicSolver --> End([Final Answer])
     KnowledgeRAG --> End
+    DirectAnswer --> End
     SafetyGuard --> End
 ````

 ### Components

-1.  **Router Node**: A classifier using a small LLM to categorize inputs.
+1.  **Router Node**: A classifier using a small LLM to categorize inputs into: Math, RAG (Lookup), Direct (Reading Comprehension), or Toxic.
-2.  **Logic Solver**: A Code Agent that extracts Python code from LLM responses, executes it locally, and parses the standard output to find the final answer.
-It includes error handling and retry logic.
+2.  **Logic Solver**: A Code Agent that extracts Python code from LLM responses, executes it locally, and parses the standard output.
+Includes error handling and retry logic.
 3.  **Knowledge RAG**: Retrieves relevant context from the Qdrant vector store and generates answers using the large LLM.
+4.  **Direct Answer**: Handles reading comprehension questions (based on provided text in the prompt) or general questions where retrieval is unnecessary.
-4.  **Safety Guard**: A deterministic sink node that provides standard refusal responses for content classified as "Toxic".
+5.  **Safety Guard**: A deterministic sink node that provides standard refusal responses for content classified as "Toxic".

 ## 🛠️ Tech Stack